MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/ne-processthreadsapi-process_information_class.md

 ### -field ProcessPowerThrottling

 The process information is represented by a <a href="/windows/win32/api/processthreadsapi/ns-processthreadsapi-process_power_throttling_state">PROCESS_POWER_THROTTLING_STATE</a> structure.
+Allows applications to configure how the system should throttle the target process’s activity when managing power.

 ### -field ProcessReservedValue1